carlarsmendes/IH-FirstProject-FE/README.md

   <li>Which classes should be created?</li>
   <li>Define MVP: One level</li>
   <li>How should this be a challenge?
 (Or will it be to begin with?)</li>
+  <li>How are my players be kept engaged? -> Little guy on the side with funny dialogue!; Scores and time; Looking forward to the end</li>
 </ol>

 <b>---Steps to follow---</b>